The Best AI Courses Leading to AI Certifications

 You’d have to be living in the DRPK to not have heard about the ever-increasing list of artificial intelligence (AI) applications.
 Some experts say that 80% of all service jobs will be replaced, and it’s not just white collar jobs that are on the chopping block.
 Everyone has reason to be concerned, except of course the people who will help facilitate the replacement of all those jobs – the chosen ones who have learned how to create the artificially intelligent algorithms.
 It’s all rather daunting, and there are any number of reasons why you ought to be thinking about taking some AI courses to learn more about artificial intelligence – bonus points if said AI courses can lead to reputable AI certifications.
 You might be interested in learning more about AI if:

-- You’re one of the 7 million people who drives a truck in ‘Murica
+- You’re one of the 7 million people who drive a truck in ‘Murica

 - You’re a CTO who needs more terminology to throw around during the next board meeting